jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 })
 ```

 We have added an asynchronous call to connect to our database.
-Let us add that code and understand what it does.
+Let's flesh that out.

 In the `server/database` directory, create a new file called `connection.js` and add the following code;